Help shape the Class of 2T7

 - Possess impeccable communication skills

-- Participate in mandatory online training in late Fall 2021.
+- Participate in mandatory online/in-person training in late Fall 2022

-Over the past seven years, we’ve had more than 225 alumni serve as assessors from across the world, many of whom have served for multiple years.
+Over the past eight years, we’ve had over 275 alumni serve as alumni applicant assessors from across the world, many of whom have served for multiple years.
 In addition to being able to give back to their alma mater in a unique way, alumni find the experience of being an assessor a valuable and fulfilling part of their own professional development.

 Howard Chan (ECE 9T7), Heba Chehade (ChemE 9T9 + PEY), Anne Fraser (IndE 9T3), Manu Sud (ECE 0T5 + PEY) shares their volunteer stories about the Alumni Applicant Assessor Program.